hatasaki/azure-mcp-cli-client/README.md

       ```
    - `--azureconfig <file>`: Specify a custom Azure OpenAI configuration file instead of the default (AzureOpenAI.json).
    - `--mcpconfig <file>`: Specify a custom MCP server configuration file instead of the default (mcp.json).
+   - `--system <prompt>`: Override the default system prompt sent to Azure OpenAI as the agent's initial system message.
+Example:
+      ``` powershell
+      mcpcli --system "You are data search assistant.
+Be sure to reference at least three different types of data source in your response."
+      ```

 - Chat options:
    - `reset`: Reset chat history during a session.